RACCommunity/RACNest/Documents/3_search.md

 }
 ```

-In this case we are just reloading the `UITableView` everytime a new set of results comes.
+In this case we are just reloading the `UITableView` every time a new set of results comes.
 As a side note, [RxSwift provides](https://github.com/ReactiveX/RxSwift/blob/b00d35a5ef13dbcf57257f47fb14a60a2c924d19/RxCocoa/iOS/UITableView%2BRx.swift) a more integrate approach to this kind of problems.

 In the second bit, we are setting the new search term: